 Definition of Box Spread

-A box spread is basically a concept from options trading format, wherein there are a combination of positions entered into in such a way that it entails buying a bull (long) call spread and hedging the same against a matching bear (short) put spread and requires a certain amount of payoff to create a neutral interest rate position in the market.
+A box spread is a concept from options trading format, wherein a combination of positions enters in such a way that it entails buying a bull (long) call spread and hedging against a matching bear (short) put spread.
+It requires a certain amount of payoff to create a neutral interest rate position in the market.

 Explanation

-In simple terms, box spread can be referred to as an arbitrage strategy entered by traders by way of buying a call spread along with a put spread.
+This is an arbitrage strategy in that traders enter by buying a call spread and a put spread.
 In such an arrangement, the difference in both these spreads will be the net payoff for the box spread.

-In needs to be highlighted that every trade or transaction entails a commission.
-Similarly, even in box spread trading there will be commissions charged and it becomes of utmost importance to consider the same while arriving at a profit, when entering into box spreads.
+It needs to be highlighted that every trade or transaction entails a commission.
+Similarly, even in this trading, there will be a commission charge, and it becomes of utmost importance to consider the same while arriving at a profit when entering into box spreads.

 How Does It Work?

-To explain the whole box spread concept, it needs to be understood that this is an arbitrage strategy that involves you to buy an In The Money (ITM) call and put and simultaneously sell and Out The Money (OTM) call and put.
+To explain the whole concept, it needs to understand that this arbitrage strategy involves buying an In The Money (ITM) call and putting and simultaneously selling an Out The Money (OTM) call and put.

-With this strategy, the trader aims to achieve a risk-free profit, provided the commissions on buying and selling the option contracts is lesser than the profit derived.
+With this strategy, the trader aims to achieve a risk-free profit, provided the commissions on buying and selling the option contracts are lesser than the profit derived.

 Example of Box Spread

-Suppose, Amazon Inc. stocks are currently trading at a price of $100.
+Suppose Amazon Inc. stocks are currently trading at a price of $100.
 Further, consider that each leg of the box is for 100 stocks.
-Based on below given box spread strategy, find out the estimated profitability of the box spread.
+Based on the below given box spread strategy, find out the estimated profitability of the box spread.

 - Buy ITM call of 99 @ 400 per option contract